MicrosoftDocs/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 ### Exchange mailbox activities

 The following table lists the activities that can be logged by mailbox audit logging.
 Mailbox activities performed by the mailbox owner, a delegated user, or an administrator are automatically logged in the Office 365 audit log for up to 90 days.
 Note that it's possible for an admin to turn off mailbox audit logging for all users in your organizatin.
 In this case, no mailbox actions for any user are are logged.
 For more information, see [Manage mailbox auditing](enable-mailbox-auditing.md).
+> [!NOTE]
+    > Not all Exchange mailbox activities are audited by default, if a specific activity is not available for auditing a design change request should be filed to see if the activity can be added in future versions.

  You can also search for mailbox activities by using the [Search-MailboxAuditLog](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-audit/search-mailboxauditlog) cmdlet in Exchange Online PowerShell.